Signal-K/manuscript/00 Setup/Technical Overview.md

   - Overview
 sticker: lucide//file-key
 ---
-Here's a comprehensive technical overview of the system, including how we fetch data, how we present it to our users, and how the classifications/data are returned to our partners and other researchers:

-(go into detail about Supabase, postgres, game items).

 ## User flow
 ### How users receive data
 Users are given three structures at the beginning, immediately after registration: